Importing Interaction Data

 Interaction data will be mapped to Slate destinations under the Interaction category.

-Since it's possible to import more than one interaction at a time, it is important to group interaction data by selecting a group number.
+Since more than one interaction can be imported at a time, it is important to group interaction data by selecting a group number.
 For example, if importing data for two separate interactions, identify the export columns that belong to interaction 1 and the export columns that belong to interaction 2.

 Int 1 Date